 3.6 Synchronous / asynchronous viewing patterns of the lectures

-YouTube viewing patterns of lecture videos were recorded and analyzed.
+YouTube view frequency patterns of lecture videos were recorded and analyzed.
 Figure 2 shows the number of views per online video lecture up until the first exam, where the reference line indicates the date of the first exam.
 The viewing patterns show a high number of views on the date the lecture video is uploaded and an increased number of views for all lecture videos right before the occurrence of the exam.
 The small increase in viewing between two holidays, Lincoln’s birthday (February 12) and President’s day (February 17) relative to other non-class days shows that some students used those days off to watch lecture videos.
 This viewing pattern was consistent during the rest of the course and before the second exam.

 4. Discussion and conclusions

 We propose a flexible hybrid course format that allows students to choose between traditional on-campus format, interactive online attendance, or viewing lectures at a later time.
 This course was offered to mature graduate students (average age over 30), mostly working, spread across a large area within and around New York City with an average commuting time to and from campus of over 90 minutes.
 This format enabled some students to save long commutes, to attend class while traveling, and to re-watch lectures to solidify difficult concepts, while recognizing that a substantial proportion still prefer to attend class in person.
 Students in this study were evenly split between preference for in-person or online course format, an observation often qualitatively noted by our faculty, and corresponding closely to the actual proportion of students who attended each class on campus.
 Among students who preferred to attend online, most preferred to attend while class was occurring, largely for reasons of interactivity and ingrained learning preferences.
-Having to care for children, employment status, and travel time to campus may also contribute to format preference, but these associations were weaker and not statistically significant likely due to a small sample size and insufficient statistical power.
+Having to care for children, employment status, and travel time to campus may also contribute to format preference, but these associations were weaker and not statistically significant likely due to a small sample size and thus, insufficient statistical power.

 Our survey indicated that learning preferences were a stronger indicator of course format preference than commute time, job or family status.
-As an example, one student travelled 3.5 hours round trip to every class because it was “easier to pay attention and take notes without distractions such as email, facebook etc.” In an environment of increasing commitment by colleges to online education and to expanding reach and enrollment, it is important to recognize the importance of the on-campus, in-person learning experience to many students.
+As an example, one student travelled 3.5 hours round trip to every class because it was “easier to pay attention and take notes without distractions such as email, Facebook etc.” In an environment of increasing commitment by colleges to online education and to expanding reach and enrollment, it is important to recognize the importance of the on-campus, in-person learning experience to many students.
 This flexible hybrid course format recognizes the diversity of personal circumstances and learning preferences and allows effective remote learning without sacrificing the on-campus experience.
 It requires only modest adaptation of a traditional in-person lecture format, inexpensive technology, and software that is free of cost.
 It is an example of how learning technology can be used to expand available learning options and make higher education possible for a greater number of students, without restricting the choice of students who still prefer to sit face-to-face with the teacher and other students.

 Data availability

+Demographics

+YouTubeDemographics.csv

+YouTube Data

+Figure2YouTubeData.csv

+Survey Data

+PH750-2SurveyData.xlsx

+Consent

+Written informed consent for publication of the participant’s responses was obtained from the participant.